arjunsshah/heads-up-poker/README.md

 <h1 align="center">Heads-Up Poker</h1>

-## 🏁 Getting Started (to run game locally)

-Follow the steps below, after cloning the repository:
+How to run the game locally:

 ### 🖐 Requirements